-- This program can be accommodated to the group's desired activity level. - To learn more about how specific medical conditions can be affected by Yellowstone's environment and our activities, please visit our site page on health information.
+- This program can be accommodated to the group's desired activity level. - Cross-country skiing is an aerobic activity even more so at 6,000 to 8,00 feet and participants should be comfortable on skis before their tour. - To learn more about how specific medical conditions can be affected by Yellowstone's environment and our activities, please visit our site page on health information.